Have any questions?

 explicitly directed to do so by your supervisor).
 If directed to attend, ask for

-6. Health and Safety: Document any concerns, and file complaints with the union Local
+payment. - Health and Safety: Document any concerns, and file complaints with the union Local

-7. Academic integrity reports/issues/work: All work related to academic integrity
+Health and Safety representative where and when necessary. - Academic integrity reports/issues/work: All work related to academic integrity

 (beyond filing the appropriate paperwork) should be referred to your supervisor